 North Mountain View: Interesting, unique and a city planner’s nightmare.
 Zoning ordinances seemingly didn’t exist when this area was developed, particularly to the north of Middlefield and west of Permanente Creek.
 The mix of uses may be a legacy of laissez-faire county planning and north Mountain View’s agricultural past.
 Until recently the area was mostly small farms, and a few commercial uses scattered here and there didn’t bother anyone.
 As development encroached and the city annexed, the large parcels must have looked perfect for big developments like condo and apartment buildings.
 Whatever the reason, there’s just about every type of use here except a nuclear test site: ’50s ranch-style single-family, old farmhouses and newer PUDs interspersed randomly with apartments, condos and small commercial buildings, often on the same block.
 Adding to the visual cacophony are some rather edgy townhouse designs, almost as if the unusual ambience encouraged architects to let their hair down.
 Somehow it all works but the effect is rather surreal and almost disorienting.
 Not for the mainstream buyer but if you’re looking for something faintly bohemian, there’s no other area on the mid-Peninsula quite like it.

-Here's how Mountain View's two major sub-markets, single-family residences and CID (Common Interest Development) including condos and townhouses, have performed since 1994.
+Here’s how Mountain View’s two major sub-markets, single-family residences and CID (Common Interest Development) including condos and townhouses, have performed since 1994.
 This graph is based on data from the Multiple Listing Service, corrected to eliminate anomalies at both ends of the price range that skew average sales price.
 The data has also been adjusted to compensate for the often substantial differences in average property size from year to year that can also skew the average.
 In effect, we’re tracking the price of the same single-family residence and condo or townhome through twenty-two years of boom and bust.
 The base year, 1994, was the last year of the post-1989 bust.
 2000 was the dot-com peak, Q4 2001 the bottom of the dot-bust.
-2005 is often called the recent market's peak, although the Mountain View market peaked in early 2008.
-The SFR line doesn't show the relative weakness of the north Mountain View SFR market during the 2008-2011 downturn, and the relative strength of that city's SFR market west of El Camino.
+2005 is often called the recent market’s peak, although the Mountain View market peaked in early 2008.
+The SFR line doesn’t show the relative weakness of the north Mountain View SFR market during the 2008-2011 downturn, and the relative strength of that city’s SFR market west of El Camino during the same period.
 For an idea of how north Mountain View SFR fared then, see north Sunnyvale SFR.
 Note how unusually robust the Mountain View CID market has been.
 2015 prices are as of May 2015.